 Courage for Racial Justice, Courage for Collective Liberation

-How can we be courageous in these times for racial justice?
-With racist hate, fear and violence on the rise, this is an interactive talk that uses story telling, humor, and lessons from social justice efforts historically and today, to help participants understand the impacts of racism and how we can work for an inclusive, multiracial democracy on our campuses, in our communities and in our country.
+How can we be courageous in these times?
+With racist hate, fear and violence on the rise, this is an interactive presentation that uses story telling, humor, and lessons from social justice efforts historically and today, to help participants understand the impacts of racism and how we can work for an inclusive, multiracial democracy on our campuses, in our communities, and in our country.
 Because this talk invites participation from those attending, it incorporates the needs, issues, and voices of the campus or community hosting it.
 It is a talk that both meets new people where they’re at and invites them in, while also supporting the growth of people who have long been involved in these conversations and activism.

 From Our Ancestors, For Our Future: Lessons from Legendary Organizers Ella Baker and Anne Braden on Building Justice Movements Today